uswds/uswds/_layout-system/grids.md

   <div class="usa-grid usa-grid-example usa-grid-text">
     <div class="usa-width-one-half">
       <h3>One Half</h3>
-      <p>Virginia officially the Commonwealth of Virginia, is a U.S. state located in the South Atlantic region of the United States.
+      <p>Virginia is a U.S. state located in the South Atlantic region of the United States.
 Virginia is nicknamed the "Old Dominion" due to its status as the first colonial possession established in mainland British America, and "Mother of Presidents" because eight U.S. presidents were born there, more than any other state.
 The geography and climate of the Commonwealth are shaped by the Blue Ridge Mountains and the Chesapeake Bay, which provide habitat for much of its flora and fauna.</p>
     </div>
     <div class="usa-width-one-fourth">
       <h3>One Fourth</h3>
       <p>New York is a state in the Northeastern and Mid-Atlantic regions of the United States.
-New York is the 27th-most extensive, the fourth-most populous, and the seventh-most densely populated of the 50 United States.</p>
+New York is the twenty-seventh-most extensive, the fourth-most populous, and the seventh-most densely populated of the 50 United States.</p>
     </div>
     <div class="usa-width-one-fourth">
       <h3>One Fourth</h3>
-      <p>Washington, D.C. formally the District of Columbia and commonly referred to as "Washington", "the District", or simply "D.C.", is the capital of the United States.
-The Washington metropolitan area has a population of 5.8 million.</p>
+      <p>Washington, D.C. is the capital of the United States, bordered by the states of Maryland and Virginia.
+Formally known as the District of Columbia, it is also commonly referred to as "Washington", "the District", or simply "D.C."</p>
     </div>
   </div>